 Improve Your Knowledge

-I’m not suggesting attending classes but attend to experiences.
+I’m not suggesting attending classes but attending to experiences.
 Experience can improve your knowledge.
 Every day, we face choices and see results.
 Such as who to vote for, should we buy that product at that cost, support a foreign war, allow your child to attend a party given by people you haven’t met, whether an undocumented immigrant should be reported, whether all criminals should get jail time, choose what we eat, drive on crowded road, and so on.

 Woman peering at an image of her brain